microsoft/dstoolkit-route-optimization/README.md

 # Large-Scale Route Optimization Accelerator

-This accelerator provides the code template to solve large-scale route optimization where the optimal solution cannot be found in reasonable time.
-A real world scenario is used to demonstrate the use of the accelerator.
-The implementation leverages Azure ML to create a general optimization framework where the large-scale route optimization problem is partitioned into many smaller problems.
-Each smaller problem can then be solved in parallel by any optimization solver.
-At the end, the results from all smaller problems will be merged into the final result.
+This accelerator provides the code template for solving large-scale route optimization problems.
+The accelerator implements a scalable optimization approach that partitions a large optimization problem into smaller problems, and solves those reduced optimization problems in parallel by leveraging Azure Machine Learning.
+The solutions to the smaller problems are then consolidated to form a feasible solution to the original optimization problem.
+A real-world route optimization scenario is used as an example to demonstrate the use of the accelerator.

 ![image](https://user-images.githubusercontent.com/64599697/191935065-15316f45-5905-4c24-a533-658c610f8c48.png)